Loch Doon Road

 Path distance: 41.2km

 Back to Search

 We don't yet have a full survey of this path and would be very grateful for one.

-Sites of interest en route are Donald's Isle, which is now submerged in Loch Doon but was excavated in the 1930s prior to the water level being raised and was found to be a medieval settlement.
+There are sites of interest en route such as Donald's Isle, which is now submerged in Loch Doon but was excavated in the 1930s prior to the water level being raised and found to be a medieval settlement.
+Castle Island too was almost entirely submerged by the rising waters, but most of Loch Doon Castle was carefuly dismantled and relocated to its present lochside site in 1935.
 Well hidden among the trees, there is a Kirk Stone at NX486918 that is thought to have been used as a preaching place during the religious upheavals of the 17th century.